-Seven prerequisite courses completed prior to application

-- Cumulative GPA of 2.75 on all undergraduate college work on a 4.0 scale - Cumulative GPA of 3.0 on all prerequisite courses and a minimum of a 2.0 on any course - A candidate may retake any prerequisite course one time.
+- Seven prerequisite courses completed prior to application - Cumulative GPA of 2.75 on all undergraduate college work on a 4.0 scale - Cumulative GPA of 3.0 on all prerequisite courses and a minimum of a 2.0 on any course - A candidate may retake any prerequisite course one time.
 The higher of the two grades will be used when calculating the prerequisite GPA. - No more than two (2) retakes in the prerequisites will be considered. - Ninety-two (92) semester credits from an accredited college.
-No more than 64 of the 92 semester credits may be transferred from a two-year institution. - Completion of a bachelor 's degree by the time of admission into the professional program.
+No more than 64 of the 92 semester credits may be transferred from a two-year institution.